libp2p/js-libp2p-relay-server/README.md

 libp2p-relay-server [--peerId <jsonFilePath>] [--listenMultiaddrs <ma> ... <ma>] [--announceMultiaddrs <ma> ... <ma>] [--metricsMultiaddr <ma>] [--disableMetrics] [--disablePubsubDiscovery]
 ```

+The main configuration you should focus are the `PeerId` and the `Multiaddrs`, which are detailed next.

 #### PeerId

 You can create a [PeerId](https://github.com/libp2p/js-peer-id) via its [CLI](https://github.com/libp2p/js-peer-id#cli).